As featured on Grey Matters Blog for the Grey Muzzle Organization

-Leave it up to your veterinarian on which would be best for your dog.
+Leave it up to your veterinarian which would be best for your dog.

 Other Pain Drugs:

 The second concept is one which I warmly named “Tweaking”.
 Strange, right?
-The big idea is this, when it comes to joint disease you must accept that fact that this is a progressive disease therefore it is going to worsen over time.
-Therefore it is essential that you be open to “Tweaking” your dog along that way.
-For my patients I always start with my natural options like joint supplements and omega 3’s.
-From there, in the future when I need to, I will add in a NSAID.
+The big idea is this, when it comes to joint disease you must accept the fact that this is a progressive disease therefore it is going to worsen over time.
+Therefore you must be open to “Tweaking” your dog along that way.
+For my patients, I always start with my natural options like joint supplements and omega 3’s.
+From there, in the future when I need to, I will add in an NSAID.
 Then again when I need to I will add in an opioid or a combination of opioids and gabapentin depending on what I think will best suit that particular dog and condition.
-Throughout all of this there is still the need to focus on exercise, stretching, massage and muscle development.
+Throughout all of this, there is still the need to focus on exercise, stretching, massage, and muscle development.